Junoon (band): Musical style

 Junoon performs a blend of western music and classical eastern poetry.
 Junoon aimed to combine loud guitar riffs with the tranquility of Sufi poetry by the likes of Maulana Rumi, Shah Hussain, Bulleh Shah (in the song "Bulleya") and Allama Iqbal.
-Their music has been based on worldly issues and to have peace in the world.
-Their music has been one major force that has truly kept the national spirits high amidst the prevailing social woes which have surely worsened in the last three decades.
-Songs like "Jazba-e-Junoon", "Talaash", "Main Kaun Hoon" and "Sayonee" are examples.
-Their music has been captivating to the Pakistani youth for over ten years and have been the only saving grace of Pakistani music internationally after the departure of groups like Vital Signs and Nazia and Zoheb.
+Their music has been based on worldly issues and the goal of peace in the world.

 While the music of Junoon is centered around a male lead singer, the band has also featured some female vocals on their albums ever since their self-titled debut release Junoon.
 Since the release of their third studio album Inquilaab the band's music has been based on classical eastern poetry blending with western music.
 Their seventh studio album Dewaar featured elements of hard rock and heavy metal music with songs like "Garaj Baras" and "Dewaar".

 Junoon performing live at the Channel V Music Awards in 1998.